 Kali in Tantra Vidhya

-Kali is especially worshipped in the Kalaratri, the seventh day of Navratri which starts from the new moon day of Ashwin for 9 days.
-The practice involves animal sacrifices in many temples.
-A tantric priest instructs on how an animal or bird should be sacrificed.
+Kali is especially worshipped in the Kalaratri, the seventh day of Navratri, which starts from the new moon day of Ashwin for 9 days.
+The practice involves animal sacrifices in temples and a tantric priest instructing on sacrificial rituals.

 Kali Beej Mantra – ॐ क्रीं काली (Om Krim Kali)

 Meaning: ‘SaIutation to the Supreme.

 Kali Mantra – ॐ क्रीं कालिकायै नमः (Om Kring Kalikaye Namah)